ChesterNyk/Login-Application-BE/README.md

     ```sh
     mvn spring-boot:run
     ```
+Start the Spring-Boot application:
+- Run the following command to run the unit test of the application:
+    ```sh
+    mvn test
+    ```
 ## Room For Improvement / Future Features
 There are many ways that this app can be improved upon!
 Here is a list of some ideas for future improvements:
+- Implement Spring Security to handle authentication and authorisation
+- Custom Exception

 ## Author
 - Name: Chester Ng